Hair & History: A short story on the evolution of hair in the African American community

 Apart from beauty, African hair was part of someone’s identity.
 From your hair, people could tell which tribe you came from, your social status (royal, soldier, or peasant), religion, class, and even fertility.
 Africans had a hairstyle for just about any occasion.

 African women shaved their heads as they mourned the loss of a loved one.
-African kings had fancy and sometimes strange-looking hair-styles, and warriors often braided their hair as they went to war.
-Life was good and Africans were able to manage and maintain their hair using natural hair-care products made from herbs found in their environment.
+African kings had fancy hairstyles, and warriors often braided their hair as they went to war.
+Life was good and Africans were able to manage and maintain their hair using natural hair products made from herbs found in their environment.

 A Change Of Opinion